 A significant reduction of nutrients input has been achieved for the whole Baltic Sea.
-In the last 3-year assessment (2012-2014) the average normalized input of nitrogen was reduced by 13% and phosphorus by 19% since the reference period (1997-2003) (Results figure 1).
-The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Kattegat, Danish Straits and Bothnian Sea (Key message figure 1 and Results tables 1a and 1b).
-Nitrogen inputs into Bothnian Bay and the Gulf of Riga are close to MAI but cannot be considered as fulfilled due to statistical uncertainty.
-MAI for phosphorus input is fulfilled in the Kattegat only.
-The inputs to the Danish Straits, Bothnian Sea and Bothnian Bay cannot be considered as fulfilled due to statistical uncertainty.
-Since the mid-1990s (Results table 2), total normalized nitrogen and phosphorus inputs to the Baltic Sea in 2014 were reduced by 22% and 24%, respectively.
+This assessment shows that the normalized input of nitrogen was reduced by 12% and phosphorus by 25% between the reference period (1997-2003) and 2015 (Results figure 1).
+The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Kattegat, Danish Straits, Bothnian Bay and Bothnian Sea (Key message figures 1 and Results tables 1a and 1b).
+Nitrogen input into the Gulf of Riga is below MAI but cannot be considered as fulfilled due to statistical uncertainty.
+MAI for phosphorus input is fulfilled in the Kattegat, Danish Straits and Bothnian Sea.
+The inputs to the Gulf of Finland and Bothnian Bay are below MAI but cannot be considered as fulfilled due to statistical uncertainty.

-Key message figure 1: For each sub-basin and the whole Baltic Sea (BAS), 3 year average annual normalized total nitrogen and phosphorus inputs (tons per year) including statistical uncertainty in 2012-2014 are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
-Green colour indicates that inputs during 2012-2014 were lower than MAI, red colour when they were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
+Key message figure 1.
+Total input of nitrogen and phosphorus to each sub-basin and the whole Baltic Sea (BAS).
+Trend-based estimate of total nitrogen and phosphorus inputs in 2015 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
+Green colour indicates that inputs during 2015 were lower than MAI, red colour when they were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
 Note: the scales on the y-axes differ in the charts.
-Click image to enlarge.

 The input of nutrients is an indicator of eutrophication pressure on the marine ecosystem.
 In the Baltic Sea, the pressure is mainly driven by anthropogenic inputs of nitrogen and phosphorus to the sea.

-Lars M. Svendsen, Bo Gustafsson, Søren E. Larsen, Lars Sonesten, Seppo Knuuttila and Dmitry Frank-Kamenetsky (2017) Inputs of nitrogen and phosphorus to the Baltic Sea.
+HELCOM (2018) Inputs of nutrients to the subbasins.
 HELCOM core indicator report.
 Online.
 [Date Viewed], [Web link].